Overview

 How does "The Walk Youth Group" Leadership define and measure effectiveness?

-Providing hands on training to a plethora of teenagers that do relational ministry regularly in our community on Sunday mornings in the name of Jesus, 12 small group leaders, 85 Bigstuf attendees, 39 New Orleans mission trip attendees, 12 NYC and Brooklyn NY mission trip attendees, 12 San Francisco CA mission trip attendees, 9 Los Angeles mission trip attendees help teenagers discover their spiritual gift and then equip them with the tools necessary to use that talent for God's glory.
+Providing hands on training to a plethora of teenagers that do relational ministry regularly in our community on Sunday mornings in the name of Jesus, 12 small group leaders, 70 Bigstuf attendees, 43 New Orleans mission trip attendees, 12 NYC-Brooklyn NY mission trip attendees, 12 San Francisco CA mission trip attendees, 12 Los Angeles-Hollywood mission trip attendees help teenagers discover their spiritual gift and then equip them with the tools necessary to use that talent for God's glory.

 How does "The Walk Youth Group" Leadership define and measure sustainability?